We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 • Do you have difficulty seeing colours at night?

 If there are any concerns about night vision, then further assessment will be necessary prior to making a certificatory decision.
 This should involve appropriate examination, such as electrophysiological testing and dark adaptometry, to determine whether there is any detrimental impact on night vision.
-If the pilot is found to have a demonstrable nyctalopia, a medical flight or simulator test may be required, depending on the degree of severity.
+If a pilot is found to have a demonstrable nyctalopia, a medical flight or simulator test may be required, depending on the degree of severity.
 For pilots with demonstrated nyctalopia enough to cause concerns for night flying, a VCL limitation will be required.